Krish23-collab/krish23-collab/README.md

 ## I'm Krishna Bollineni!
-- 🔭 I work upon Javascript based projects,not entirely limited to it.
+- 🔭 I work upon Javascript ,python,react, node.js and sql based projects.
 I'm grounded through Java.
-I work upon Python, SQL and Azure
+Working with Azure Cloud based Technology.
 - 🌱 I see myself as a full-stack developer and a budding cloud engineer
 - 💬 reach out to me for a collaboration
 - 📫 How to reach me: https://www.linkedin.com/in/krishnachb/.